Tech-at-DU/ACS-1710-Web-Architecture/Lessons/module-3/lesson-4.md

 [Vid 1 - Using Postman to test Flask routes](https://youtu.be/dzdKkd_as7o)

-Vid 1 - Using Postman to test Flask routes

 # Exercises 💪

 1. Download the [Postman desktop application](https://learning.postman.com/docs/getting-started/installation-and-updates/#installing-postman-on-mac).
-2. Make a query to the Chuck Norris Joke API by using the [API Documentation Page here](http://www.icndb.com/api/).
+2. Make a query to the Chuck Norris Joke API by using the [API Documentation Page here](https://api.chucknorris.io).
 Make sure it sends you a response back containing a joke!
 3. Send a screenshot of your request to your instructor.

 # Written Companion 🗒